-Content that is libellous, defamatory, obscene, pornographic, sexually, culturally or racially offensive will not be included.
+Content that is libelous, defamatory, obscene, pornographic, sexually, culturally or racially offensive will not be included.
 A film under the threat of litigation, or facing litigation must not be entered.
 No refunds will be issued.

 An entrant is solely responsible for ensuring that all necessary copyright and other permissions for their film has been obtained prior to submitting their film.
 This includes, but not limited to, music, stock images, footage, photos, graphics and sound.
 Entrants warrant their film does not breach any of the intellectual rights, or any other rights, of any other person.
-Entrants will fully indemnify the Setting Sun Short Festival of any costs, loss, expenses, damages, or liability, whether direct or indirect, arising out of a claim by a third party or another party.
+Entrants will fully indemnify the Setting Sun Film Festival of any costs, loss, expenses, damages, or liability, whether direct or indirect, arising out of a claim by a third party or another party.

 The judges’ decision is final and no discussion will be entered.
-Entrants agree not approach festival staff to discuss.
+Entrants agree not to approach festival staff to discuss.

 The Setting Sun Film Festival is an artistic festival.
 Corporate films, films that promote or publicise an organisation, issue or event will not be accepted.
 Films with contact details for an organisation or an event will not be accepted.
-Sponsor logos (unless from a film body sponsor) cannot be used at the credit sequence.
-However sponsors can be credited in the credit sequence via a thanks.

 Films may be moved for judging into different categories at the discretion of the Festival Director.

 Films cannot be entered into the competition more than once.

 In the event of a global pandemic, the festival will go online.

 Finalists and winners must be present, or send a representative, to accept their award.
 Please notify the festival office if you are unable to collect your award Winners must contact the festival office to collect their prizes within two weeks of the conclusion of the festival or forfeit their prize.